GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 ### Project Creation

-Project YAML files can be created in two paths:
+Project YAML files can be created in two different filesystem paths:

-- in the filesystem path defined via the `factories_config.project_data` variable, explicitly setting their `parent` attribute, or
+- in the filesystem folder defined via the `factories_config.project_data` variable, and then explicitly setting their `parent` attribute in YAML files, or
-- in the folder hierarchy discussed above, so that their `parent` attribute is automatically derived from the containing folder
+- in the filesystem hierarchy discussed above, so that their `parent` attribute is automatically derived from the containing folder

 The two approaches can be mixed and matched, but the first approach is safer as is avoids potentially dangerous situations when folders are deleted with project configuration files still inside.

-When specifying projects outside of the folder hierarchy, setting the parent folder works in pretty much the same way as discussed above, with substitutions available for any folder defined in the filesystem.
+When specifying projects outside of the folder hierarchy, setting the parent folder works in pretty much the same way as discussed above, with substitutions available for any folder defined in the filesystem hierarchy.
+This allows writing portable files, by referring to short names instead of resource ids.

 ```yaml
 # use the explicit id of the parent folder